liokingv/liokingv/README.md

 - 👋 Hi, I’m Violeta Lio King
 - 👀 I’m interested in data analytics, storytelling and data engineering
 - 🌱 I’m a data science professional with a strong analytical background in SQL, R Programming and Python (Pandas, Scikit-learn).
-I hold a master's in Data Analytics from Oregon State University and specialize in digital analytics and strategy.
+I'm a student in the M.S.
+Data Analytics program at Oregon State University and specialize in digital analytics and strategy.
 - 💞️ I’m looking to collaborate on anything related to data analysis or data visualization, particularly utilizing advanced regression techniques, tuning and interactive     visualizations
 - 📫 How to reach me: linkedin.com/in/liokingv